RedHatQE/rhui3-automation/scripts/README.md

 the deployment because the _platform Python_ is automatically set in the case of RHEL 8 hosts.

 If you specify a non-x86\_64 client architecture, a suitable instance type will be selected automatically.
-You may need to supply a VPC and a subnet ID with some instance types, e.g. with a1.large, which will be selected for arm64.
+You cannot use EC2 Classic with some instance types, e.g. with a1.large, which will be selected for arm64.

 Mutually exclusive options: